TianzhongSong/Tensorflow-quantization-test/README.md

 ## Semantic Segmentation Part

-In this part, I evaluate semantic segmentation with float16 dtype.
+In this part, I evaluate semantic segmentation with [U-net](https://arxiv.org/pdf/1505.04597.pdf).

-[U-net](https://arxiv.org/pdf/1505.04597.pdf) is adopted in this test.

 [HumanParsing-Dataset](https://github.com/lemondan/HumanParsing-Dataset) is adopted in this test.